JamesPImes/og_production_analyzer/README.md

 that lays out the terms for the company to drill wells on the land, the royalties they must pay to the landowner, etc.

-A typical lease is negotiated to last a specific period time (e.g., 1 year, 5 years, whatever gets negotiated) -- __and then to continue indefinitely, for as long as oil and/or gas are produced from one or more wells on the leased lands.__
+A typical lease is negotiated to last a specific period of time (e.g., 1 year, 5 years, whatever gets negotiated) -- __and then to continue indefinitely, for as long as oil and/or gas are produced from one or more wells on the leased lands.__